lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 #### What is the ideal futurescape

-People with disabilities themselves naturally have different views.
-Some will have more of an identity and some will want to "evolve gloriously".
-There is a bit of idealism on both sides, and I can empathize with both.
-When confronted with the expectation of "sincere soundness", I have the feeling that I can't make sense out of it.
-It seems that everyone is so different that it's hard to hold anyone to a top-down perspective.

-Even when I know in my heart the idea of being more "progressive", it is hard not to expect some kind of glorious evolution as an individual.
-Is this a time when one should be taught that you should be content with what you are?
-"How do we, as individuals, contribute to the path to this future?"
+What strikes me also is that being disabled doesn't mean they are naturally not ableism, especially under a circumstance in China where there is ableism perpetuated in a top-down way.
+It's natural that some will be more proud of their disability identity and some will want to be fixed by technology.
+Either transhumanism or Anti-cure, there is a bit of idealism on both sides, and I can empathize with both.
+Even when I know in my heart the idea of being more "progressive", it is hard not to expect and dream some kind of "glorious evolution" as an individual--after all, isn't it cool to experience more?
+It's true that being content with what we have is a good attitude, but do we really have to right to tell someone that you should just know your place and be content?
+When we are making decisions for ourselves, no matter whether it's a decision in fiction or in real life, it's ambiguous much responsibility should be taken for the overall social attitude.
+If imagining me as the decision maker, if I decide to be a cyborg, am I influencing the world by adding a brick to the transhumanism?
+Am I really making a difference when I actively say no to the technological cure?
+How am I, as an individual, actually contributing to the path to the future by making my decisions?

+>[!info]
+>This part I still don't know yet, as the project is not finished

 ## Conclusion

+>[!info]
+>kind of don't know how to write a conclusion...a conclusion for the paper?

 ## Bibliography